loborover/AutoReport/Original.md

     folderForms = basePath & "Forms\"

     ' 폴더 생성
-    Set FSO = CreateObject("Scripting.FileSystemObject")
+    Set fso = CreateObject("Scripting.FileSystemObject")
-    If Not FSO.FolderExists(basePath) Then FSO.CreateFolder basePath
+    If Not fso.FolderExists(basePath) Then fso.CreateFolder basePath
-    If Not FSO.FolderExists(folderModules) Then FSO.CreateFolder folderModules
+    If Not fso.FolderExists(folderModules) Then fso.CreateFolder folderModules
-    If Not FSO.FolderExists(folderClasses) Then FSO.CreateFolder folderClasses
+    If Not fso.FolderExists(folderClasses) Then fso.CreateFolder folderClasses
-    If Not FSO.FolderExists(folderForms) Then FSO.CreateFolder folderForms
+    If Not fso.FolderExists(folderForms) Then fso.CreateFolder folderForms

     ' 구성 요소 반복하며 내보내기
     For Each vbComp In ThisWorkbook.VBProject.VBComponents
         Select Case vbComp.Type
-            Case 1: FileName = folderModules & vbComp.Name & ".bas"   ' 표준 모듈
+            Case 1: fileName = folderModules & vbComp.Name & ".bas"   ' 표준 모듈
-            Case 2: FileName = folderClasses & vbComp.Name & ".cls"   ' 클래스 모듈
+            Case 2: fileName = folderClasses & vbComp.Name & ".cls"   ' 클래스 모듈
-            Case 3: FileName = folderForms & vbComp.Name & ".frm"     ' 사용자 폼
+            Case 3: fileName = folderForms & vbComp.Name & ".frm"     ' 사용자 폼
-            Case Else: FileName = vbNullString
+            Case Else: fileName = vbNullString
         End Select

-        If FileName <> vbNullString Then
+        If fileName <> vbNullString Then
-            vbComp.Export FileName
+            vbComp.Export fileName
         End If
     Next vbComp